 • WHAT’S THE bot or SKILL YOU’RE MOST PROUD OF?

 Oh, this is a good one.
-The skill that I worked on that got the most visibility was the Butterball turkey Thanksgiving skill where you can learn how to cook turkeys and ask questions about how long should you cook your turkey.
+The skill that I worked on that got the most visibility was the Butterball turkey Thanksgiving skill.
+You can learn how to cook turkeys and ask questions about how long should you cook your turkey.
 It got a lot of press, it was on the morning show with Kathie Lee and Hoda a few years ago, so that got the most visibility.

 But the best use case was for a company that made software that helped people with fleets of trucks, manage those trucks.
 So like they had software that was tracking how much gas the trucks were using and what the cost was and looking for a regular patterns of normalities in the gas usage.
 And so we made a skill for fleet managers who are always on the go, like not in traditional offices, to be able to check in on those things with their phone through an Alexa skill.
 So that was the use case that I thought actually really helped a lot of people.

 💬 Previously on Taking Turns

 Michelle Zhou: “Humans talking to machines are brutally honest”

 Mary Tomasso: “Don’t just write a conversation – speak it”

 Michelle Parayil: “Bad copy can ruin a customer’s day”